Plan your Disc Replacement Surgery in India with Dheeraj Bojwani Consultants

 Has had at least 3 months of non-surgical treatments such as stretching, exercise and medications which has failed to reduce or eliminate pain in such as way that everyday functions can be returned to as close to normal as possible.

-Artificial disc replacements have been shown to cause facet joint problems so it is best if you do not have any previous facet joint issues.
+Artificial disc replacements have been shown to cause facet joint problems so it is best if they do not have any previous facet joint issues.

 The nerves in your spinal canal are not being compressed in any way.